markusul/SDModels/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SDForest
+# SDModels

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/markusul/SDModels/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/markusul/SDModels/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Spectrally Deconfounded Random Forests (SDForest) is a method for estimating non-linear sparse direct effects in the presence of unobserved confounding.
-SDForest has shown to be a good estimate for the true direct effect, if we observe many covariates, e.g. high-dimensional setting, and we have fairly dense confounding ((**Ulmer?**), Guo, Ćevid, and Bühlmann (2022), Ćevid, Bühlmann, and Meinshausen (2020)).
-Even if the assumptions are violated, there is not much to lose and SDForest will, in general, estimate a function closer to $f^0$ than classical Random Forests.
+Spectrally Deconfounded Models (SDModels) is a package with methods for estimating non-linear sparse direct effects in the presence of unobserved confounding using the spectral deconfounding techniques (Ćevid, Bühlmann, and Meinshausen (2020), Guo, Ćevid, and Bühlmann (2022)).
+These methods have been shown to be a good estimate for the true direct effect, if we observe many covariates, e.g. high-dimensional setting, and we have fairly dense confounding.
+Even if the assumptions are violated, it seems like there is not much to lose and the SDModels will, in general, estimate a function closer to $f^0$ than classical least squares optimization.
+SDModels provides software for Spectrally Deconfounded Additive Models (SDAMs) (Scheidegger, Guo, and Bühlmann (2023)) and Spectrally Deconfounded Random Forests (SDForest)((**Ulmer?**)).

 ![](man/figures/confModel.png)

 ## Installation

-You can install the development version of SDForest from [GitHub](https://github.com/) with:
+You can install the development version of SDModels from [GitHub](https://github.com/) with:

 ``` r